NahomAmor/FuelRate/README.md

 Instructions

-    In you terminal from the Rate-Plan file run:
+    In you terminal from the Fuel Rate file run:
     1)npm install
     2)npm start